Improving Contactless Fingerprint Recognition with Robust 3D Feature Extraction and Graph Embedding: Methods

 Assuming there are $N$ 3D minutiae in a contactless fingerprint image, and the positions of those 3D minutiae are represented as $\mathbf{P}=(\mathbf{p}_1^{\rm T},\dots,\mathbf{p}_N^{\rm T}) \in \mathbb{R}^{3\times N}$, and their orientations are represented as $\mathbf{O}=(\mathbf{o}_1^{\rm T},\dots,\mathbf{o}_N^{\rm T}) \in \mathbb{R}^{3\times N}$.
 After contactless fingerprint pose correction, a set of 3D minutiae $\mathbf{M}_t$ can be calculated according to Equation \ref{equ:posture correction}.

-Then, $\mathbf{M}_t$ is sent to the graph embedding network.
+Then, $\mathbf{M}_t$ and 3D feature $\mathbf{F}$ are fused to 128-dimensional, and are sent to the graph embedding network.
 After passing through two MLP layers, we obtain a 256-dimensional feature for the graph embedding network.
-Then, we send that fixed length feature to calculate loss.
+Then, we send fixed length feature to calculate loss.
 The loss function is the same as the loss function in \cite{su2023gnn}, which is a triplet loss \cite{schroff2015facenet}:

 The constant $\gamma$ is the margin.
 We input a batch containing pairs of fingerprints $\boldsymbol{a}$ and $\boldsymbol{p}$ matched with each other.
 Within batch $\boldsymbol{a}$, we identify a batch of non-matching fingerprints $\boldsymbol{n}$ for each fingerprint in $\boldsymbol{a}$ by selecting the closest one that is not a match.
 For choosing the closest fingerprint, we use L2 distance as the metric, as our loss function also computes distance using L2 distance.